Vyachees/6ApiCoords/README.md

 # ApiCoords
-Sixth part of study project.
+Sixth part of pet project.
 API connecting to DB and return some data

 http://localhost:8080/api/coords/